-The panel will be made up of senior figures from within and around local government.
-The judges will be announced in the coming weeks.
+The panel is made up of the following senior figures from within local government:

 The inaugural Councillor Awards ceremony will take place on Thursday 29 November.

 In the beautiful Council Chamber at Edinburgh City Chambers, in front of an audience of 100 of their colleagues and peers, councillors from across Scotland will be presented with awards recognising their outstanding accomplishments, community impact and championing of diversity.
-There will be a keynote address from Kevin Stewart MSP, and we’ll also hear from senior figures from LGiU and CCLA.
+There will be a keynote address from Kevin Stewart MSP, and we’ll also hear from LGiU CEO Jonathan Carr-West (who will be compere for the evening) and a senior figure from CCLA.
 Check out our event page for further details.

 These awards are made possible by the support of our sponsor, CCLA.